General Travel Guidelines

 Whether you are a seasoned or first-time traveler, there are a number of steps you can take to increase your health, safety, and security abroad.

-The sections below contain recommendations from the Office of International Safety and Security to improve your study abroad or travel experience.
+The sections below contain recommendations from International Safety and Security to improve your study abroad or travel experience.

 Basic Travel Tips